laristra/portage/doc/example.md

 three arguments represent particular methods of search, intersect, and interpolate steps as described in [Concepts](@ref concepts).

+This simple example covers an atypical case where we do not have a source mesh nor any field data on it.
+Therefore, we added a statevector initialized from our own data vector called inputData.
+Normally, however, the source mesh would already have such a field on it and we would just have to add empty data to the target mesh to make sure we can remap into it.

 # Existing Applications and Tests

 Nearly all of the generic unit tests have been designed to work with